isomerpages/mlaw-cmc/_about-us/About Us.md

 disputes into opportunities for mutual understanding.</p>
 <p></p>
 <h1>Our Mission</h1>
-<p>To provide an attractive, practical and convenient solution for relational&nbsp;and&nbsp;
+<p>To provide an attractive, practical and convenient solution for relational
-community&nbsp; disputes&nbsp; in&nbsp; Singapore.</p>
-<p>We have mediated more than 11,000 cases with a success rate of about 80%.</p>
+and community disputes in Singapore.</p>
 <p></p>